Rihanna Continues to Slay Maternity Fashion in Fur Coat and Crop Top

 Go on and take a bow, Rihanna!
 The 33-year-old singer and Savage X Fenty designer has been slaying the maternity fashion game ever since she announced last week that she and boyfriend A$AP Rocky are expecting their first child together.

-On Wednesday night, RiRi didn't disappoint, stepping out for dinner at the Giorgio Baldi Italian restaurant in Santa Monica wearing low-rise jeans, strappy heels, a tied brown crop top, a patchwork fur coat and a camo trucker hat.
+On Wednesday night, RiRi didn't disappoint, stepping out for dinner at the Giorgio Baldi Italian restaurant in Santa Monica, California, wearing low-rise jeans, strappy heels, a tied brown crop top, a patchwork fur coat and a camo trucker hat.

-The bold fashion statement gave fans a clear view of Rihanna's bare, growing baby bump.
+The bold fashion statement gave fans a clear view of Rihanna's growing baby bump.

 "Rihanna has always wanted to be a mother and have children.
 She thinks A$AP is going to be the best dad," the source shared.
 "A$AP has been tending to all of Rihanna's needs and they are really enjoying this moment together as a couple."